jina-ai/action-hub-updater/README.md

 This will trigger a build, test, and (possibly) push of the module that's been affected by a given PR.
 The PRs are open in draft mode and closed at the end of the process.

+## NOTES

+- Modules for which there is an open issue will be ignored (with the name `fix module ModuleName`).
+This applies to newer versions of Jina releases.
+You will need to fix older versions, close the issue, and then there can be a new attempt on a **new** version of Jina.
+- Do **NOT** permanently delete the PRs.
+They are used in order to track which versions of Jina have been tested on which modules.
+(In fact, by default, GitHub doesn't allow you, due to the principle of "transparency of work").